DROP US A EMAIL:

 Storage and Reheating

-Let’s be honest: these are best eaten within five minutes of leaving the oil.
-However, if you have leftovers, store them in an airtight container at room temperature for up to two days.
+These are best enjoyed fresh, but leftovers can be stored in an airtight container at room temperature for up to two days.

 Frequently Asked Questions